acf-extended/ACF-Extended/README.md

 **[Instruction Read More](https://www.acf-extended.com/features/field-settings/instruction-read-more)** **(PRO)**

-Allow to expand instructions text with a “Read More” link.
+Allow to expand instructions text with a "Read More" link.
 This feature is useful for lengthy instructions text.

 **[Min/Max](https://www.acf-extended.com/features/field-settings/min-max)** **(PRO)**